scharlau/rails-travelagent/README.md

 Running as rough working example to see how it can be done https://awad-travelagent.herokuapp.com/
 Modified gemfile
-a) add pg gem for Heroku and put sqlite3 under dev
+1. add pg gem for Heroku and put sqlite3 under dev
-b) add faker gem to general list as need it in production
+2. add faker gem to general list as need it in production
-c) Push repo to heroku via git to deploy
+3. Push repo to heroku via git to deploy
-d) Run commands to set up and then seed the database
+4. Run commands to set up and then seed the database
-        heroku rake db:migrate
+* heroku rake db:migrate
-        heroku rake ships:seed_cabins
+* heroku rake ships:seed_cabins